-How is the Waterbirds Project collecting waterbird breeding and movement information?
+How is the Waterbird Research Project collecting waterbird breeding and movement information?

 We’re collecting information through field research in and around known waterbird nesting sites at wetlands within the Murray-Darling Basin.
-These sites included Barmah-Millewa Forest on the NSW-Victoria border, Macquarie Marshes in NSW, and Kow Swamp and Kerang Lakes in Victoria.
+These sites include Barmah-Millewa Forest on the NSW-Victoria border, Macquarie Marshes in NSW, Nimmie Caira wetlands of the Lowbidgee NSW, and Kow Swamp and Kerang Lakes in Victoria.

 From 2015-2019 as part of the MDB EWKR (Murray-Darling Basin Environmental Watering and Knowledge Research) Project we used three exciting techniques to collect data: